Ultimaker 3 3D Printer Review – The Dual Extruder Ultimaker got here!

 - Helps with overall speed.

 Remember to play around with the settings a bit and sett your estimated print time.
 It can work wonders if you’re just doing it right.
-But don’t expect to save more than 1/3 of your print time, otherwise it will probably be too much compromises.
+But don’t expect to save more than 1/3 (which is still good) of your print time, otherwise it will probably be too much compromises.

 I’ve heard good things about Cura 2.4 that enables you to get some faster results and doing so while maintaining the quality.
 As you could see, the comparison on the two #3Dbenchy models showed some result of the PVA being reduced to speed it all up.
 I believe Cura 2.4 will assist with this, and specially with a better Prime pillar function.